0 of 30 Questions completed

 Erythropoietin is predominantly made from which type of cell in the kidney?

 A 65-year-old woman, established on haemodialysis for nine months, is maintained on erythropoietin 4,000 units twice a week intravenously.
-Previously her haemoglobin (Hb) had remained steady in the range of 105 – 115 gm/L. She now presents with a Hb of 89 gm/L on routine testing.
-There have have been no changes to her erythropoietin dose or other medications.
-Her mean corpuscular volume(MCV) is 84 fL [78- 98], her serum iron is 13 micromol/l [13-35], iron saturation is 18% [15- 46], serum ferritin is 630 microg/l [20-300] and her reticulocyte count is 30 x 109/L [12-100].
+Previously her haemoglobin (Hb) had remained steady in the range of 105 – 115 gm/L.

-A 16-year-old post pubertal boy has chronic renal failure with a serum creatinine of 300 micromol/L due to glomerulonephritis.
-Two years ago his creatinine was 100 micromol/L and one year ago it was 200 micromol/L. He wants to complete his schooling in two years time before undergoing pre-emptive living related transplantation.
+He wants to complete his schooling in two years time before undergoing pre-emptive living related transplantation.
 He is growing on the 25th percentile for height and the 10th for weight (having gained height but not weight in the last year).
 His blood pressure is 140/105 mmHg and he has 2.0 g per day of proteinuria.
 His dietary protein content is 2 g/kg/day.

-His serum chemistry is:
+His serum chemistry are as follow:

 Which one of the following will have no effect on the progression to end-stage renal failure?